Read More UMBC News Blog Stories

 Where: UMBC’s Retriever Activities Center (RAC), 1000 Hilltop Circle, Baltimore, MD 21250

-Details: At its Undergraduate Commencement Ceremony, UMBC will award bachelor’s degrees to 1,252 students.
-In addition to delivering the address, Subra Suresh, director of National Science Foundation (NSF), will receive an honorary Doctor of Science degree for his outstanding national leadership in the sciences and engineering and for significant research in the emerging field of nanobiomechanics.
+Details: At UMBC’s Undergraduate Commencement Ceremony, about 1,400 students will walk and receive their bachelor’s degrees.
+In addition to delivering the address, Nancy Cantor, chancellor and president of Syracuse University, will receive an honorary Doctor of Science degree for her leadership in reimagining the role that universities play in our communities.

 More information about the commencement ceremonies is available here.